software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

     // ...

     @Operation(
-        summary = "Questions of a quiz",
-        description = "Returns all the questions of a specific quiz" )
+        summary = "Get all questions of a quiz", description = "Returns all the questions of a specific quiz" )
     @GetMapping("/{id}/questions")